Counseling

-- Social and cultural diversity,
+- Social and cultural identities and experiences,

-- Counseling and helping relationships,
+- Counseling practice and relationships,

 - Group counseling and group work,

-- Assessment and testing,
+- Assessment and diagnostic processes, and

-- Research and program evaluation, and
+- Research and program evaluation.

 Admission to Counseling